Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 The source code forked from other open source projects will inherit its license.

+**Note:** Later versions of this code may be developed in the future.
+These may be accessed via request from the US Centers for Disease Control and Prevention, and certain parts of the updated code may be shared under a Software Transfer Agreement.

 ## Privacy
 This repository contains only non-sensitive, publicly available data and